zruncho3d/DuelingZero/README.md

 **The main reason you probably have never seen a Dual Gantry 3D printer: firmware support.**

-RepRapFirmware *does* support two active gantries using one control board.
+Support for two gantries with one control board is a good start:

-Klipper mainline doesn’t, *yet*, but there’s a workaround.
+* RepRapFirmware: supports two active gantries, out-of-the-box.
+* Klipper: thanks to a collaboration with [tircown](https://github.com/tircown), there's a PR available now.

-Marlin: no.
+* Marlin: no.

-No firmware implements the smart avoidance necessary for safe motion within the full area of bed travel... but that's no issue anymore.
-The code's here.
+... but to get full motion out of a shared-workspace printer, you really want active collection detection and avoidance.

-This repo enables a functioning printer with *full* bed-travel usage.
+**Code in this repo enables a functioning printer with *full* bed-travel usage, for any firmware.**

 See the [Software](SOFTWARE.md) section for a full explanation, with diagrams, pics, and explanations.

 ### How does this mod work?

 Start with a trusted, tested Voron Zero CoreXY gantry.
+Turn it 90 degrees.

-Copy and paste, then rotate and move it with a touchpad gesture, so that the two share the same rails.
+Duplicate the copied gantry, then flip it, and make the two crossbars share the same rails.

 Flip the XY joints upside down.
 Voila!